Best Tennis Betting Sites & Tennis Betting Guide

 The French Open is played on a clay surface, which is slow moving and produces a higher bounce than hard court or grass.
 As a result, the French Open is friendlier to players with different play styles.
 So even if a player manages to win the other three tournaments, it can still be quite hard to succeed at the French Open.

 The ATP World Tour Finals are also known as the Barclays ATP World Tour Finals.
 This is a men’s pro tennis tournament which is held each November in London at the O2 Arena by the Association of Tennis Professionals.
-All matches are played indoors on hard court.
+All matches are played indoors on hard courts.
 These are the concluding championships of the ATP World Tour season.

 This tournament takes a round-robin format to determine which players will proceed to the semifinals, and ultimately, the finals.